-Stress Busting is a website which offers information about the symptoms, causes and treatment of stress.
+Stress Busting is a website that offers information about the symptoms, causes and treatment of stress.
 Besides the informative part, Stress Busting provides three different tests (stress, personality and symptoms) that determine your level of stress.
-The website also offers information about a 32 different stress busting treatments from acupuncture and laughter therapy, to Reiki and Tai Chi.
+The website also offers information about 32 different stress busting treatments from acupuncture and laughter therapy to Reiki and Tai Chi.
 This comprehensive website is a great tool to learn more about stress busting tips and tricks.

 3. Podcasts for mental health and wellbeing

-The Couple Connection is a ‘do it yourself’ relationship support service.
-The platforms shares research and practical experience for parents and couples who want to work on their relationships for themselves.
+Click Relationships is a ‘do it yourself’ relationship support service.
+The platform shares research and practical experience for parents and couples who want to work on their relationships for themselves.
 The site provides a wide range of articles, self-assessment tools, activities, quizzes, exercises, and courses to help people to improve and strengthen their relationships.

 5. Parental leave to make sharing of family tasks easier